n1x-shell/ws-nextjs/README.md

 ## NEURAL BUS

 The substrate does not answer by default.
 The neural bus is a gated service that must be started before any connection is possible.
-This is the full access chain:
+Once running, it connects to a live multiplayer channel where N1X responds and three ambient entities — Vestige, Lumen, and Cascade — inhabit the space between transmissions.

 ### Progression